Bokai-Bi/Unity-Tutorial/coolstuff.md

-# A Comprehensive Unity Tutorial
+# A Conceptual Tutorial to Unity
 ### By Bokai Bi, Discord @KoishiHat

 ## Index